-A property classified in the prior year as a tangible fixed assets is deemed to be an investment property.
-This property has been reclassified as an investment property and is held at the initial fair value as per the investment property accounting policy.
+A property classified in the 2016 Accounts as a tangible fixed asset is deemed to be an investment property.
+This property was reclassified, in the 2017 accounts, as an investment property and is held at the initial fair value as per the investment property accounting policy.
 This has resulted in the total funds of the charity increasing by £870,000.